ga-curriculum/javascript-browser-game-rock-paper-scissors/README.md

 In this guided code along, we'll lead you step-by-step through transforming a classic game of rock paper scissors into an interactive browser game.

+## Prerequisites

+- Foundational HTML, CSS, and JavaScript
+- Intro to the DOM
+- Dom Events

 ## Content

 | Lesson | Video Time | Video | Skills |